 - Two multi-million settlements achieved right before final arguments to the jury - $17.5 million for a young woman who suffered a hemorrhagic stroke when a large aneurysm ruptured after an emergency room physician failed to diagnose a "warning leak" and $20 million for permanent brachial plexus nerve injuries suffered by a baby during delivery.

-To consult with a Chicago medical malpractice lawyer at Corboy & Demetrio, call 312.346.3191.
+To consult with the Chicago medical malpractice attorneys at Corboy & Demetrio, call 312.346.3191.
 We are available 24 hours a day, 7 days a week.

 |Professional Malpractice - Dentist, Doctor, Hospital, Nurse, Pharmacist, Therapist|

 |Birth Injuries||Birth Trauma|

 |Healthcare Litigation||Hospital Liability|